 Ben Hecht’s screenplay and Ernst Lubitsch known for his sophisticated style, directed memorably witty interactions between all four players.
-Edward Everett Horton as Max Plunkett plays Miriam’s bland suitor, soon to be husband.
-Horton is as usual, a whimsical idiosyncratic delight to watch.
+Edward Everett Horton as Max Plunkett plays Miriam’s bland suitor, the soon-to-be husband.
+Horton is, as usual, a whimsical idiosyncratic delight to watch.

 Max Plunkett: “I’ve come here to speak to you man to man.”

 Max Plunkett: “I wish to broach a rather delicate subject.”

 Tom Chambers: “Oh, now don’t let’s be delicate, Mr. Plunkett.
 Let’s be crude and objectionable, both of us.
 One of the greatest handicaps of civilization, and I may say to progress, is the fact that people speak with ribbons on their tongues.
 Delicacy, as the philosophers point out, is the banana peel under the feet of truth.”